top of page

 Rafael Fabian, D.V.M.

-Program Assistant, Immigrant Integration - Los Angeles Office
+Immigrant Integration Program Coordinator - Los Angeles Office

 Originally from Michoacán, Mexico, Rafael graduated from U.M.S.N.H., School of Veterinary Medicine and Zootechnics in 1990.
 He migrated to the United States in 1992.
 Before joining COFEM and obtaining accreditation with the Department of Justice (DOJ), Rafael was a representative of Saber es Poder (SEP) at the Mexican Consulate in Los Angeles.